avnigoel54-rgb/my-progress-in-tech-techneeds/README.md

 The two files with extension ".py" are basic programs in Python.

-The two files with extension ".css" are to show my basic knowledge in C++.
+The two files with extension ".css" are to show my basic knowledge in CSS.

 The two files with extension ".html" are interconnected which serves as my mini project using basic HTML tags.
 This project ia a basic model for REGISTRATION PAGE for a WEBSITE where it inputs personal info from users.